codedmart/catbox-rethinkdb/README.md

-catbox-redis
+catbox-rethinkdb
 ============

 RethinkDB adapter for catbox

+still a WIP

 ## Options

-- `host` - the Redis server hostname.
+- `host` - the RethinkDB server hostname.
 Defaults to `'127.0.0.1'`.
-- `port` - the Redis server port or unix domain socket path.
+- `port` - the RethinkDB server port or unix domain socket path.
 Defaults to `28015`.
-- `db` - the Redis database.
+- `db` - the RethinkDB database.
 Defaults to `catbox`
 - `table` - The RethinkDB table under the db to store.
 Defaults to `catbox`

 ## Tests